 You could say therefore, that success can stem from something that you’re intrinsically motivated to do, but either doesn’t require high levels of skill, or you already have high levels of skill in.
 As long as it’s not something mundane like eating.
 If you can find something like that, you’re home free, so it’s worth considering if any activities like this exist for you.

 However, there is a trap here.
 If you’re looking for external success via something you’re intrinsically motivated to do, it could very easily switch to something you’re extrinsically motivated to do when you start seeing it as a path to external rewards.
-This is particularly dangerous, because as Dan Pink notes, motivation for activities only tends to be increased by external rewards when these are rote, boring, repetitive tasks.
+This is particularly dangerous, because as Dan Pink explains in his book “Drive”, motivation for activities only tends to be increased by external rewards when these are rote, boring, repetitive tasks.
 Ability on tasks that require creative thought or effort tends to be stunted by the promise of rewards.
 Maybe that’s why a musician’s second album is usually worse than the first?

 Purpose / Meaning